Promo codes

 RPM power and spin, with elongated reach.

 The Q2 Elongated 16mm is the version to grab if you want serve speed and leverage over a forgiving sweet spot.
-After thorough on-court evaluation, the RPM Q2 Elongated 16mm landed in the upper tier of the paddles we tested in 2026.
+After thorough on-court evaluation, the RPM Q2 Elongated 16mm is a strong fit for players who want rpm power and spin in an elongated shape with extra reach on serves and drives — see category scores below for power, control, spin, and feel.

 If you're comparing it against other foam-core paddles, it's one of several great foam core paddles we've played this year.